 photo by Chantelle de Coninck Smith

 Han graduated from the University of Calgary with a Bachelor of Music in piano performance and a Bachelor of Arts in English literature, and received Licentiate and Associate diplomas from the Royal Conservatory of Music.
-He is currently an instructor for MRU Conservatory and Academy.
+He is an instructor and coach at Mount Royal Conservatory.